ajflexxx/bmad-method-guide/02-bmad-philosophy-architecture.md

 - Example: `team-fullstack` includes all agents needed for full-stack development

 #### Checklists (`checklists/`)
-Quality advisory and validation guidance (v5.0):
+Quality advisory and validation guidance:
 - Used by agents (especially Test Architect) to assess deliverables
 - Provide recommendations without blocking progress
 - Teams decide whether to address concerns or waive them